Find Trade Colleges

 Full Clinical/Medical Laboratory Science at The University of Texas at El Paso Report

-A rank of #5 on this year’s list means The University of Texas Rio Grande Valley is a great place for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of Edinburg, UT Rio Grande Valley is a public school with a very large student population.
+Out of the 19 schools in Texas that were part of this year’s ranking, The University of Texas Rio Grande Valley landed the # 5 spot on the list.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

 Women make up 74% of the clinical laboratory science majors at the school.